 - Other Similar Kits on Amazon

-I wasn't sure how hard it would be to do the conversion, especially since I had never done any real work on a bicycle before, but it turned out to be quite easy.
-Okay, not as easy as buying a new electric bike, but that would have also cost a good bit more for something similar.
+I wasn’t sure how hard it would be to do the conversion, especially since I had never done any real work on a bicycle before, but it turned out to be quite easy.
+Not as easy as buying a new electric bike, but that would have also cost a good bit more for something similar.

 If you have any questions or suggestions on additional upgrades or improvements, feel free to leave them in the comments!